 We love featuring our goats doing what they do best...enjoying life!
 Whether it's out in the pasture, in the barn, or cuddling a newborn goat kid, there is always plenty of cuteness and fun to go around.
 Feel free to visit our Photo Gallery to see more photos.
 If you'd like to see our herd pedigree, visit Our Herd pages.Photo Gallery Our Herd

 Be diligent to know the state of your flocks, and look well to your herds.

-Below you'll find links to our Favorite Recipes, our Farm Dog Blog and our Twitter feed!
+Below you'll find links to our Favorite Recipes, our Farm Dog Blog, our Facebook page and Twitter feed!